 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Foundation to retain as a fund of perpetual duration.
-In accordance with U.S. GAAP, deficiencies of this nature are reported in net assets with donor restrictions and totaled \$3,076,376 at December 31, 2018 as follows:
+In accordance with U.S. GAAP, deficiencies of this nature are reported in net assets with donor restrictions and totaled \$133,016 and \$2,080,888 as of December 31, 2019 and 2018, respectively, as follows: